REMnux/salt-states/README.md

 # REMnux Salt States

-Work in Progress: Working on creating configuration files.
+Work in Progress: Working on creating state files.

 ## Known Issues

-* Not all configuration files have been set up yet.
+* Not all state files have been created yet.

 ## Goals

-* Be compatible with SIFT
+* Be compatible with SIFT.
-* Easy to update and make changes
+* Easy to update and make changes.
-* Support 18.04 and forward
+* Support Ubuntu 18.04 LTE as the base OS.

 ## How to Use this Repository